MrDesjardins/dataaccessgateway/readme.md

 ```

 ### Custom key
-It's possible to define custom key if the URL is not unique enough by adding an `id`.
+It's possible to define a custom key if the URL is not unique enough by adding an `id`.
+The custom key is required when fetching with a same URL different data.
+That can happen when using POST to fetch data.
+By default, the library uses the URL as a unique identifier.
+The custom key gives you the flexibility to manually craft a unique key allowing the same URL to cache and to handle on-going Ajax call uniquely.
 ```
  DataAccessGateway("AppName").fetchFast<YourEntityResponse>({
                             id: "myUniqueKey",